ziutek/simple_go_wiki/README.md

 (slice).
 For each item, it uses *art.Data[id]* to create relative URL, and *art.Data[title]* to print the title of the article. *articles*, *id* and *title* are members of *ArticleList* struct (defined later in this tutorial).
-They will contain indexes to the appropriate item in *Data* slice. *art.Data* will contain the raw row fetched from the MySQL database.
+*id* and *title* will contain indexes to the appropriate item in *Data* slice, *art.Data* will contain the raw row fetched from the MySQL database.

 *for* statement create two variables (*_* and *art*) in the local context.
 First is the iteration number, second is the list element.
 We don't use